mandipadk/trashtalk/README.md

-# trashtalk
+# TrashTalk

-## please create branches for different features and open a pull request to merge into main branch
+## Tech for Social Impact

+Working towards a better future!